zxrossco/ProxmoxVE/.github/CONTRIBUTOR_GUIDE/ct/AppName.md

         msg_error "No ${APP} Installation Found!"
         exit
     fi
-    msg_error "Ther is currently no automatic update function for ${APP}." exit
+    msg_error "There is currently no automatic update function for ${APP}." exit
 }
 ```